dgarci23/dgarci23/README.md

 ### Hi there 👋

-My name is **David Garcia Gonzalez** and I am Electrical Engineering student at the University of Notre Dame.
+My name is **David Garcia Gonzalez** and I am an Electrical Engineering student at the University of Notre Dame.
 I am interested in hardware design, computer architecture and programming in general.
 Here you will find my [hardware](https://github.com/stars/dgarci23/lists/hardware) and [software](https://github.com/stars/dgarci23/lists/hardware) projects.

 ### Projects 🏗
 Take a look at some of my projects:

 **Are you looking for something hands-on?** [8b-Computer](https://github.com/dgarci23/8b-Computer) follows Ben Eater’s 8 bit breadboard computer project in breadboards using TTL logic.
-It also includes an FPGA implementation written in Verilog that includes serial communication to write programs to memory.
+It also includes an FPGA implementation written in Verilog with serial communication to write programs to memory.

 **What about a bigger computer?** The [risc-v-32](https://github.com/dgarci23/risc-v-32) project is a 32 bit processor following the RISC-V Instruction Set Architecture.
 A 5 stage pipeline implementation with dynamic branch prediction, this project is still ongoing, right now I am adding the I/O modules for the processor.